QA Strategy

 QA lead: Confirms that testing coverage is complete and no critical issues are outstanding.

 For low-risk releases, a single product owner sign-off may be sufficient.
-For high-risk releases (major version updates, regulated features, financial calculations), require multiple approvers across roles.
+High-risk releases need multiple approvers.

 Handling failed sign-off: what to do when UAT doesn't pass